Project Azorian: The wreck of K-129

-Building Glomar Explorer, and its cover story
+Building Glomar Explorer and its cover story

 Global Marine Development Inc., the research and development arm of Global Marine Inc., a pioneer in deepwater offshore drilling operations, was contracted to design, build and operate Hughes Glomar Explorer to secretly salvage the sunken Soviet submarine.
 The ship was built at the Sun Shipbuilding yard near Philadelphia.
 Billionaire businessman Howard Hughes – whose companies were already contractors on numerous classified US military weapons, aircraft and satellite contracts – agreed to lend his name to the project to support the cover story that the ship was mining manganese nodules from the ocean floor, but Hughes and his companies had no actual involvement in the project.
 K-129 was photographed at a depth of over 16000 ft, and thus the salvage operation would be well beyond the depth of any ship salvage operation ever attempted.
 On November 1, 1972, work began on the 63000 ST, 619 foot Hughes Glomar Explorer (HGE).

+At least two preparatory missions were carried out in the general area of the recovery site using other ships.
+From September 1970 to January 1971, the drilling ship GLOMAR II collected site data as part of Project AXMINSTER.
+From January to July 1972, the R.V.
+SEASCOPE surveyed the general area to within 45 nautical miles of the recovery site.
+Both missions also probed the Soviet reactions to research ships in the region.

+The primary objective was to recover a major portion of the submarine.
+In particular, the United States Intelligence Board (USIB) expected to recover cryptographic equipment, a nuclear warhead, a SS-N-5 missile, the navigation system, fire control system, sonar system, ASW countermeasures, and related documentation.

 Recovery

 Hughes Glomar Explorer employed a large mechanical claw, which Lockheed officially titled the "Capture Vehicle" but affectionately called Clementine.
-The capture vehicle was designed to be lowered to the ocean floor, grasp the targeted submarine section, and then lift that section into the ship's hold.
+The capture vehicle was designed to be lowered to the ocean floor, grasp the targeted submarine section, and then lift that section into the ship's moon pool for processing.
 One requirement of this technology was to keep the floating base stable and in position over a fixed point 16000 ft below the ocean surface.